 Today I was picking up some breakfast sandwiches and chose the shorter of two lines (9:01am).
 That’s always a mistake because the longer line will zip through cars as the two vehicles in front of you will order one of every menu item.
 Once you get to the merge lane other cars think that if they jump in front of you they will get their food faster.
 Nope, it just causes confusion at the window.
 Case in point, the window person had to ask what I ordered.
 I just gave her the total she quoted me.
-I paid, then on to the next window (9:10am).
+I paid, then moved on to the next window (9:10am).

 As I watched the digital clock display tick away minutes, I couldn’t help but think I could’ve baked biscuits, fried bacon, and cooked some eggs in this amount of time.
-By the time I got my order (9:29am) it was almost lunchtime.
+By the time I got my order (9:29am), it was almost lunchtime.
 Yeah, about 30 minutes in a McDonald’s drive-thru.
 My kids said the food was hot and tasty, but then I explained what a queuing oven was.

 How do I cook my eggs?
 Glad you asked.

-Fry a few strips of bacon over medium heat, remove bacon, leave grease, turn off heat let cool down for a minute or so.
+Fry a few strips of bacon over medium heat, remove bacon, leave grease, turn off the heat let cool down for a minute or so.
 Add 2 eggs, use either kosher salt, black and cayenne pepper (Or Tony’s).
-Once the egg white is not clear, gently flip over, turn off the heat and cook for another 2 minutes, this won’t overcook and still give you a nice warm runny yolk.
+Once the egg white is not clear, gently flip it over, turn off the heat, and cook for another 2 minutes, this won’t overcook and still give you a nice warm runny yolk.

-Put a dozen eggs in a pot in one layer, add 1/4 tsp baking soda, cover with 2 inches of tap water.
-Bring to rolling boil and cook for about 2 minutes.
+Put a dozen eggs in a pot in one layer, add 1/4 tsp baking soda, and cover with 2 inches of tap water.
+Bring to a rolling boil and cook for about 2 minutes.
 Cover and remove from heat and let stand for 12 minutes.
 Drain off hot water and fill the pot with cold tap water.
 Let stand for 5 minutes.
 Crack each end of the egg, they should be super easy to peel.
 Cut in half and add a dash of the previously mentioned seasonings.